rocket::error

 Bind(Option<Endpoint>, Box<dyn StdError + Send>)

-Binding to the network interface at .0 failed with error .1.
+Binding to the network interface at .0 (if known) failed with .1.

 §